Blog

 How To Read Your myAir Score?

-The myAir score is calculated on a 0 to 100 basis.
-Every morning, your daily report shows up, alerting you whether you had a good night’s sleep or not.
-The closer your score is to the 100 scale, the better your overall therapy is progressing.
+The myAir app provides a report every morning, alerting you whether you had a good night’s sleep or not.
+The closer your score is to 100, the better your overall therapy is progressing.

 Usage Hours